Chapter 5. Installer and image creation

 For example, to force the installation program to run in the

 Removed Kickstart commands and options

-The following Kickstart commands and options have been removed on RHEL 9.
-Using them in Kickstart files will cause an error.
+The following Kickstart commands and options have been removed from RHEL 9.
+Using them in Kickstart files causes an error.

 install- use the subcommands or methods directly as commands

 Where only specific options and values are listed, the base command and its other options are still available and not removed.

 Removed boot options

 The following boot options have been removed from Red Hat Enterprise Linux: